silver-general/assembly-learning/super-simple-programs/README-program-structure.md

 ;           S R A M
 ; **********************************
 ;
-.dseg					; tells the assembler that data segment will follow .org SRAM_START				; sets start of data segment (in SRAM, at the beginning) -> is SRAM_START a macro?
+.dseg						; tells the assembler that data segment will follow .org SRAM_START					; sets start of data segment (in SRAM, at the beginning, defined as 							  SRAM_START in the include file!)
 ; (Add labels for SRAM locations here, e.g.
 ; sLabel1:
 ;   .byte 16 ; Reserve 16 bytes)